syncthing/docs/users/stdiscosrv.rst

 - Use of a subdomain name without requiring a port number added to the URL
 - Sharing an SSL certificate with multiple services on the same server

+Note that after this configuration, if the proxy uses a valid HTTPS certificate, **clients should omit the** :code:`?id=...` **parameter from the discovery server URL on their configuration**.
+Client-side validation will be done by checking the visible proxy server's HTTPS certificate.
+If, however, the proxy uses a self-signed or somehow invalid certificate, clients must still set the :code:`?id=...` parameter with the computed hash of the proxy's certificate.
+Using such setup is discouraged and is not covered in this page.
+Always favour using valid and widely recognised certificates.

 Requirements
 ^^^^^^^^^^^^

-- Run the discovery server using the -http flag  :code:`stdiscosrv -http`.
+- Run the discovery server using the -http flag: :code:`stdiscosrv -http`.
-- SSL certificate/key configured for the reverse proxy
+- SSL certificate/key configured for the reverse proxy.
-- The "X-Forwarded-For" http header must be passed through with the client's real IP address
+- The "X-Forwarded-For" HTTP header must be passed through with the client's real IP address.
-- The "X-SSL-Cert" must be passed through with the PEM-encoded client SSL certificate
+- The "X-SSL-Cert" HTTP header must be passed through with the PEM-encoded client SSL certificate.
+This will be present in POST requests and may be empty in GET requests from clients.
+If you see syncthing-discosrv outputting :code:`no certificates` when receiving POST requests, that's because the proxy is not passing this header through.
 - The proxy must request the client SSL certificate but not require it to be signed by a trusted CA.

 Nginx
-^^^^^
+"""""

 These three lines in the configuration take care of the last three requirements listed above: